-Irrespective of the categorical description of problematic educating, research also was directed to exposing the essentials of the dynamics of particular problematic educative phenomena^(3; 6; 7; 20; 41; 42; 44; 46).
-In particular, the emphasis was placed on both the child's inadequate self-actualization of his becoming adult and of his learning potentialities and the inadequate guidance by the adults both of which constitute a unitary event in terms of a problematic educative event.
-The emphasis was placed on the disconcerting or attenuated appearances of the essentials of educating in a particular child's educative situation rather than on the type of restraint with which he has to contend or on general (vague) references to the appearance of educative essentials.
+Irrespective of the categorical description of problematic educating, research also is directed to exposing the essentials of the dynamics of particular problematic educative phenomena^(3; 6; 7; 20; 41; 42; 44; 46).
+In particular, the emphasis is placed on both the child's inadequate self-actualization of his/her becoming adult and of his/her learning potentialities, and the inadequate guidance by the adults, both of which constitute a unitary event in terms of a problematic educative event.
+The emphasis is placed on the disconcerting or attenuated appearances of the essentials of educating in a child's educative situation, rather than on the type of restraint with which he/she must contend or on general (vague) references to the appearance of educative essentials.

-The meaningful development of pedagogic thinking at the University of Pretoria had also placed orthopedagogics clearly in perspective.
-The establishment of a categorical structure had provided the indispensable basis for orthopedagogics and was a necessary step for clarifying the status of orthopedagogics as a pedagogic perspective^(11: 63).
-These solid categorical structures established by pedagogues "invited" orthopedagogues to also implement them with regard to orthopedagogic problems.
+The meaningful development of pedagogical thinking at the University of Pretoria has also placed orthopedagogics clearly in perspective.
+The establishment of a categorical structure provides the indispensable basis for orthopedagogics, and is a necessary step for clarifying the status of orthopedagogics as a pedagogical perspective^(11: 63).
+These solid categorical structures, disclosed and described by pedagogues, "invite" orthopedagogues to also implement them regarding orthopedagogic problems.

-It had become clear that pedagogics as a science also had a specific orthopedagogic function^(60: 37) that amounts to constructing an orthopedagogic theory and designing an orthopedagogic practice.
-Especially when Sonnekus and his co-workers(51) proclaimed the area of study of psychopedagogics as the psychic life of a child-ineducation, it was realized that orthopedagogics could be pursued only as supplemental to psychopedagogics or to any other particular perspective because problematic educating cannot be comprehensively identified by any other perspective than the orthopedagogic.
+It becomes clear that pedagogics, as a science, also has a specific orthopedagogic function^(60: 37), which amounts to constructing an orthopedagogic theory, and designing an orthopedagogic practice.
+Especially when Sonnekus and his co-workers(51) proclaim the area of study of psychopedagogics as the psychic life of a child-ineducation, it is realized that orthopedagogics could be pursued only as supplemental to psychopedagogics, or to any other subperspective, because problematic educating cannot be comprehensively identified by any other perspective than the orthopedagogic.

-Initially a particularly strong emphasis was placed on so-called "joint perspectives".
-However, this entailed obvious problems and only resulted in a tendency for orthopedagogic questions to still be illuminated from that sub-perspective of pedagogics that was most appropriate for the investigator's aim rather than doing this from an orthopedagogic point of view.
-Thus, although there was a strong emphasis on implementing joint perspectives, the joint figuring of the various pedagogic categories was not yet realized regarding practical educative problems.
-This still involved describing distorted essentials, especially with psychopedagogic and fundamental pedagogic categories by means of a so-called psychoorthopedagogic study^(38: 72-74).
+Initially, a very strong emphasis is placed on so-called "joint perspectives".
+However, this entails obvious problems, and only result in a tendency for orthopedagogic questions to still be illuminated from that sub-perspective of pedagogics which is most appropriate for the investigator's aim, rather than doing this from an orthopedagogic point of view.
+Thus, although there is a strong emphasis on implementing joint perspectives, the joint figuring of the various pedagogical categories is not yet realized regarding practical educative problems.
+This still involves describing distorted essentials, especially with psychopedagogical and fundamental pedagogical categories by means of a so-called psycho-orthopedagogic study^(38: 72-74).

-Although problematic educating was penetrated from more than one perspective by means of particular categories, criteria and structures, there was not a successful convergence of these structures and the dynamic of problematic educating, as a unitary event, was not illuminated.
-The particular task of convergence of orthopedagogic theory was not yet fully recognized as is evidenced from the following: "Along with the fundamental pedagogic there are two other part-disciplines of pedagogics that serve as the foundation for designing a pedotherapy, namely, psychopedagogics and orthopedagogics" (40: 18).
+Although problematic educating is penetrated from more than one perspective by means of categories, criteria, and structures, there is not a successful convergence of these structures, and the dynamic of problematic educating, as a unitary event, is not illuminated.
+The task of convergence of orthopedagogic theory is not yet fully recognized, as is evidenced from the following: "Along with the fundamental pedagogical, there are two other part-disciplines of pedagogics which serve as the foundation for designing a pedotherapy, i.e., psychopedagogics and orthopedagogics"^(40: 18).

-The practical implementation of orthopedagogics makes it impossible to conclusively explain a problematic educative event from only one particular perspective.
-Therefore, there cannot only be, e.g., a psycho-orthopedagogic or fundamental-orthopedagogic or didactic-orthopedagogic or socio-orthopedagogic perspective.
-Hence, it is recognized that there are not particular orthopedagogic moments that can concentrate on the problematic educative event from a psycho-, fundamental-, didactic- or socio-pedagogic, perspective to prominently bring to the fore the appearing essentials of educating.

-However, it was realized that an accountable disclosure of the essentials of problematic educating and their elimination require an illumination of where and how the educative essentials in their relations with each other are distorted^(60: 37).
-The two-fold task of orthopedagogics clearly emerged so that constructing a theory and designing a practice enjoyed particular attention.
+The practical implementation of orthopedagogics makes it impossible to conclusively explain a problematic educative event from only one perspective.
+Therefore, there cannot only be, e.g., a psycho-orthopedagogic, or fundamental-orthopedagogic, or didactic-orthopedagogic, or socio-orthopedagogic perspective.
+Hence, it is recognized that there are no orthopedagogic moments which can concentrate on the problematic educative event from a psycho-, fundamental-, didactic- or socio-pedagogic, perspective to prominently bring to the fore the appearing essentials of educating.
+However, it is realized that an accountable disclosure of the essentials of problematic educating, and their elimination, require an illumination of where and how the educative essentials, in their relations with each other, are distorted^(60: 37).
+The two-fold task of orthopedagogics clearly emerges so that constructing a theory and designing a practice enjoy particular attention.